Jbleezy/BO2-Reimagined/README.md

 * Unlimited powerups
 * Unlimited barrier rebuild points
 * Decreased stun time of unupgraded weapons from 0.75 seconds to 0.5 seconds
-* Decreased stun time of upgraded weapons rom 0.75 seconds to 0.625 seconds
+* Decreased stun time of upgraded weapons from 0.75 seconds to 0.625 seconds
 * Meleeing enemy players pushes 16.67% farther for every 500 damage that melee weapon deals
 * Meleeing enemy players that are crouched pushes 33.33% of the amount when standing
 * Meleeing enemy players that are prone pushes 16.67% of the amount when standing